PowershellNinja/STFC-GroupUp/README.md

 * `/event [options]` **ONLY Available to Guild Members with a Group Up Manager role in a managed Event Channel**
   * Allows Group Up Managers to Join/Leave/Alternate members to events

-## Problems?
-Feature requests?
-If you run into any errors or problems with the bot, or think you have a good idea to add to the bot, please submit a new GitHub issue detailing it.
-If you don't have a GitHub account, a report command (detailed above) is provided for use in Discord.

----

-## Self Hosting Group Up
+## Self Hosting STFC-GroupUp
-Group Up is built on [Deno](https://deno.land/) `v1.33.1` using [Discordeno](https://discordeno.mod.land/) `v17.0.1`.
+STFC-GroupUp is built on [Deno](https://deno.land/) `v1.33.1` using [Discordeno](https://discordeno.mod.land/) `v17.0.1`.
 If you choose to run this yourself, you will need to rename `config.example.ts` to `config.ts` and edit some values.
 You will need to create a new [Discord Application](https://discord.com/developers/applications) and copy the newly generated token into the `"token"` field.
 If you want to utilize some of the bots dev features, you will need to fill in the keys `"logChannel"` and `"reportChannel"` with text channel IDs and `"devServer"` with a guild ID.

 You will also need to install and setup a MySQL database with a user for the bot to use to add/modify the database.
 This user must have the `"DB Manager"` admin rights and `"REFERENCES"` Global Privileges.
 Once the DB is installed and a user is setup, run the provided `db\initialize.ts` to create the schema and tables.
 After this, run `db\populateDefaults.ts` to insert some needed values into the tables.

-DB User needs all permissions + GRANT SYSTEM_USER ON *.* TO stfcgroupup Then run deno run --allow-all .\initialize.ts and deno run --allow-all .\populateDefaults.ts
+DB User needs Schema Permissions too before running the commands.
+GRANT SYSTEM_USER ON *.* TO stfcgroupup
+Then run deno run --allow-all .\initialize.ts and deno run --allow-all .\populateDefaults.ts

 Once everything is set up, starting the bot can simply be done with `deno run --allow-write=./logs --allow-net .\mod.ts`.

 ---

-## Privacy Policy and Terms of Service
-Group Up has a Privacy Policy and Terms of Service to detail expectations of what user data is stored and how users should use Group Up.
-The following Privacy Policy and Terms of Service only apply to the officially hosted version of Group Up (`Group Up#1305`, Discord ID: `847256159123013722`).

-Privacy Policy TL;DR: Group Up stores data relating to events, event channels, and text from the `/report` command.
-For more detailed information, please check out the full [PRIVACY POLICY](https://github.com/Burn-E99/TheArtificer/blob/master/PRIVACY.md).

-Terms of Service TL;DR: Don't abuse or attempt to hack/damage Group Up.
-If you do, you may be banned from use.
-For more detailed information, please check out the full [TERMS OF SERVICE](https://github.com/Burn-E99/TheArtificer/blob/master/TERMS.md).
+The code in this repository is provided as-is and no